Play and Predatory Aggression in Cats

 "You must provide ample outlets and opportunities for play on your terms."

-To try and maintain interest in toys, you might consider a daily rotation of toys so that the cat is presented with a few new or different items daily.
-Pick up all the toys and place them in a box or basket out of the cat's reach.
-Every day take out a few toys, or a bag or box and set then out for the cat to play.
+To try to maintain your cat’s interest in toys, you might consider a daily rotation of toys so that the cat is presented with a few new or different items daily.
+Pick up all the toys and place them in a box or basket out of the cat’s reach.
+Every day, take out a few toys or a bag or box, and set them out for the cat to play with.
 Increase novelty and interest by stuffing or coating the items with food or catnip.